 Classifying documents using Apache Mahout

-I was wondering how to do some text classification with Java and Apache Mahout.
-Isabel Drost-Fromm gave a talk in the LuceneSolrRevolution Conference (Dublin – 2013) where she was speaking about the topic, how Apache Mahout and Lucene could help you.
+I wondered how to do some text classification with Java and Apache Mahout.
+Isabel Drost-Fromm gave a talk at the LuceneSolrRevolution Conference (Dublin – 2013) where she was speaking about the topic, of how Apache Mahout and Lucene could help you.

-It is a good an introduction to the topic.
-I have enjoyed too much what it was presented in the talk.
+It is a good introduction to the topic.
+I enjoyed too much what was presented in the talk.

-Lucene, Mahout and Hadoop (only a little bit) sound really great for a talk about how to do texts classifications.
+Lucene, Mahout, and Hadoop (only a little bit) sound really great for a talk about how to do text classifications.

 The general idea behind the complete process to classify documents will follow the below steps: